 - If using Passenger, restart Nginx to kill the workers and check for any remaining database connections.

 - Once production traffic has stopped, dump/restore to new production.

 Ensure that custom recipes are ready to be applied to new production.

 Note: This may require changes to your custom recipes due to stack changes.

 - Apply the updated custom recipes, then deploy your app.

 Note: This usually takes only minutes because of all the testing in the processes before it.

 Bring up your site on internal DNS to verify that all is working.

 - You are now ready to point traffic to the new environment.

-- If you do not use ELBs, you can either update your DNS A record over to the new environment's EIP, or retain the EIP by migrating the IP address from your old to new environment.
+- To send traffic to the new environment you can either update your DNS A record over to the new environment's EIP, or retain the EIP by migrating the IP address from your old to new environment.